tyler0852/tylers-tacc-research/docs/tms/meeting-10.md

     - We can be confident that SQL is not the problem
 - Bad news: Still in the same situation, he gives suggestions that the problem is likely Poem/Tokio/TLS software stack

+### Starting stripping things out of tms_server

+- I started taking everything out of `tms_server` so that only has the getclient functionality
+- I think I'm very close to getting this to work

 ## Next Steps

+- Get `tms_server_getclient_only` working
+- Run test to see if this still fails